Henry Lémery: Inter-war period

 On 18 January 1920 Lémery was elected Senator of Martinique in place of Amédée Knight, who had died.
 He was defeated in the election of 6 January 1924, but returned to the senate after his opponent's election was invalidated.

 Lémery spoke in favor of making the colonies of Martinique and Guadeloupe departments of France, saying they had been part of the French Empire for so long that they were more French than France itself.
 The senate voted for the change, then backed off and dropped it.

 He was reelected on 10 January 1933.

 He was a member of the Democratic, Radical and Radical Socialist Left.
 He was involved in a broad range of issues, and sat on many committees.
 He was briefly Minister of Justice in the second cabinet of Gaston Doumergue, from 15 October 1934 until the government fell on 8 November 1934.

 Lémery became a tireless critic of foreign policy, where he felt that France was weak and inconsistent, and supported Western European unity and the League of Nations.

 He approved the policy of non-intervention during the Spanish Civil War (1936–39).

 He interviewed General Francisco Franco in April 1938, who told him, "Nationalist Spain has made no appeal to any power.
 It was only when the Russian tanks made their appearance in Madrid [...] that the Generalissimo of the Nationalist forces decided to allow foreign volunteers to enlist."

-Lémery became a moderate conservative and a close friend of Marshal Philippe Pétain.
+Lémery became a moderate conservative and a close friend of Marshal Philippe Pétain and did much to promote Pétain's reputation during the 1930s.